hCaptcha/HCaptcha-ios-sdk/README.md

 HCaptcha is available under the MIT license.
 See the LICENSE file for more info.

+## Troubleshooting

+Q. I'm getting a "Could not load embedded HTML" exception.
+What does it mean?
+A. Most likely you have not included an asset in your build.
+Please double-check this, and see the example app for more details.

 ## Inspiration

-Originally built on fjcaetano's  ReCaptcha IOS SDK, licensed under MIT.
+Originally forked from fjcaetano's ReCaptcha IOS SDK, licensed under MIT.